What I have learnt from the Italians

 Red wine vinegar

 Cut the vegetables.
-I believe in ‘sweating’ eggplant, and do so by slicing, salting each side and laying between absorbent paper or a clean tea towel for a good 15 minutes.
+I think ‘sweating’ the eggplant is worthwhile (but there are those who skip it), and do so by slicing, salting each side and laying between absorbent paper or a clean tea towel for a good 15 minutes.
+Wipe the salty water from the sliced eggplant using the paper or tea towel, most of the salt will come off with the water, and what remains is the seasoning.

-Heat BBQ or griddle plate to a medium heat.
-Sprinkle a little salt on the grill.
+Heat BBQ or griddle plate to a low to medium heat.
 Place sliced vegetables on the grill and turn regularly till they have softened.
 If they char, turn down the heat.

 photos: Marie Sjoberg